mharen/mharen.github.io/_posts/2010/2010-11-17-practice-is-really-great-show.md

 ![bed%20pan%5B4%5D.jpg](bed%20pan%5B4%5D.jpg)

-One of Wife's indulgences is watching &quot;Private Practice&quot;.
+One of Wife's indulgences is watching "Private Practice".
 I don't watch it with her but I can't help but overhear it while I work on my own projects.
 Fortunately I was out of town a few days ago so I was unable to listen in.

 If you haven't seen the show, here's a pretty reasonable guess for what all the drama might be about at any given time:
 <blockquote>